 Known for: Super-glossy, highly thematic conversation starters which demands a rethink of ceramic

 Expert Ceramiche Dal Pra is a brand nonpareil.
 Its diverse subjects and sometime slightly tongue-in-cheek collections (its Jurassic Park and White Bear collections are particularly charming) set it apart from any other in the ceramic industry.

-It’s true that the brand is no stranger to playful design but its quality is anything but an afterthought.
+It’s true that the Italian brand is no stranger to playful design but its quality is anything but an afterthought.
 Although it’s best-known for glossy coral designs, gilded petal-decorated vases and grand museum-inspired urns, its particularly modern matte Obsession collection is edgy to the nth degree.

 Image Credit: Cedes Milano

 8. Cedes Milano